-We’ve arrived! —building just about complete (although work continues on landscaping and restoration of the old farmhouse)
+We’ve moved in! (although work continues on landscaping and restoration of the old farmhouse)

 For other pictures of steps during construction as members and friends captured them, click Constr Pix.

-Building the human links that make a community started five years ago.
-Plans for a building were developed with Chuck Durrett of McCamant and Durrett, leading architects of cohousing.
+Building the human links that make a community started over five years ago.
+Plans for the buildings were developed with Chuck Durrett of McCamant and Durrett, leading architects of cohousing.
 Putting up the physical structure began February, 2013, as soon as Mountain View had approved the plans, Mechanics Bank of Walnut Creek had provided a construction loan, and the city had issued all the needed permits.
 Here’s a sketch that showed our goal:

 Artist’s rendering of the front of the construction, as viewed from Calderon Avenue